-Skills for the Work of the Future

-Thanos Patelis, Facilitator, HumRRO
+Skills for the Work of the Future Thanos Patelis, Facilitator, HumRRO

-- What types of skills will graduating high school seniors need to have in 2030 in order to get the jobs in 2030? - > What would you consider pre-requisite skills vs. skills that can be acquired on the job? - > What role will postsecondary institutions play in training these skills? - > What would a hiring manager in 2030 look for in prospective hires?
+- What types of skills will graduating high school seniors need to have in 2030 in order to get the jobs in 2030? - > What would you consider pre-requisite skills vs. skills that can be acquired on the job? - What role will postsecondary institutions play in training these skills? - > What would a hiring manager in 2030 look for in prospective hires?

-1:00 to 1:45 PMMeasures of these Skills Associated with Work of the Future Thanos Patelis, Facilitator, HumRRO
+Measures of these Skills Associated with Work of the Future Thanos Patelis, Facilitator, HumRRO